henoriega/FOLPSpipe/README.md

 - Update the `jax_tools.py` file      (done! but got some erros when running folps)

-- Implement a function to compute the non-wiggle component, including extrapolation:
-  `pnw(k, pk, h)`

-- Develop a function to perform IR resummation for the linear power spectrum:
-  `ir_resum_linear(k, pk, h)`

 - Introduce the MG modifications for f(R)

 - dividir los inputs para las clases nonlinear y RSDmultipolos en dos formas.